Small Wonder Labs DSW-40

 The DSW-40 in the picture above was very easy to build.
-SWL's instructions are excellent and written with the beginner in mind.
-There are only four toroids to wind, and three of them have only a single winding.
-There are two surface mount inductors to be soldered to the board, but not to worry as they are the "large" SMT parts and are soldered first before the board gets crowded.
+SWL's instructions were excellent and written with the beginner in mind.
+There were only four toroids to wind, and three of them have only a single winding.
+There were two surface mount inductors to be soldered to the board, but no worry as they were the "large" SMT parts and were soldered first before the board got crowded.

 The DSW's innards are exposed in the photograph on the left.
 The antenna coax cable is the only wiring that is soldered to the circuit board.
 All other wiring uses multi-pin cables for the off-board connectors and controls.
 The circuit board snaps into four standoff posts which makes board access for service or modifications very easy.